Kentico/kc-zapierapp/README.md

 ![step 1](./images/chooseapp.png)

 3. Click __Continue__ then __Sign in to Kentico Kontent__ on the next screen.
-You can find the credentials on the _API Keys_ page in Kontent.
+You can find the credentials on the _API Keys_ page in Kontent.ai.

 ![sign in](./images/authenticate.png)

 4. Configure the conditions for your trigger.
 Most triggers have multiple events that can be "listened" to, and you can select multiple options or leave the field empty for all events.

-5. Click __Test and Review__ to get a sample item from your Kontent project.
+5. Click __Test and Review__ to get a sample item from your Kontent.ai project.
 This allows you to configure later steps using fields from your content items.

-The output of the triggers will be the payload sent from Kontent, which you can read more about in [webhooks reference](https://kontent.ai/learn/reference/webhooks-reference).
+The output of the triggers will be the payload sent from Kontent.ai, which you can read more about in [webhooks reference](https://kontent.ai/learn/reference/webhooks-reference).
 To find additional data about the item which triggered the webhook, you can use the __Find Content Item__ action.

 ## Actions

 The integration contains actions to upsert/delete variants, create a content item, and change a variant's workflow step.
-For many of these steps, you are required to enter data in a particular format that Kontent will understand, e.g. in a __Linked items__ element.
+For many of these steps, you are required to enter data in a particular format that Kontent.ai will understand, e.g. in a __Linked items__ element.

 You can find descriptions of formats that Zapier expects in fields [here](https://zapier.com/help/create/basics/different-field-types-in-zaps).
-As for the Kontent integration, here's some examples of the data to provide action steps:
+As for the Kontent.ai integration, here's some examples of the data to provide action steps:

 - __Linked items__:
 ![linked items](./images/linkeditems.png)